Auckland Central in the 2020 New Zealand general election: Background

 Kaye, who was briefly serving as deputy leader of the National Party, announced she would not seek re-election after Todd Muller stepped down from the party leadership.
 The 2017 election saw Kaye go up against Labour candidate Helen White, defeating White narrowly, with a margin of +5.38%.
 White was re-selected as the Labour candidate for 2020.
 White, who grew up in Freemans Bay (a suburb within the electorate), was ranked 40th on the Labour list in 2017.

-The selection process for the National candidate narrowed down to two candidates, Emma Mellow and Nuwanthie Samarakone.
-This broke the party's rules for shortlisting candidates as the pre-selection committee was supposed to select five candidates from which local party delegates would vote on.
-National Party President Peter Goodfellow "absolutely and categorically" rejected that the process was manipulated.
+National Party candidate selection narrowed to two, Emma Mellow and Nuwanthie Samarakone.
+This broke the party's rules for shortlisting candidates, as the pre-selection committee was supposed to select five candidates for local party delegates to vote on.
+Party president Peter Goodfellow "absolutely and categorically" rejected that the process was manipulated.
 A photo of Samarakone in a leotard was reported as being passed around party members; Samarakone said she had "no tolerance" for personal attacks.
-Emma Mellow was selected as the National candidate following a ballot at Ponsonby Cruising Club where Samarakone and another candidate, Rob Thomas, were eliminated.
+Mellow was selected in a ballot in which Samarakone and another candidate, Rob Thomas, were eliminated.
 National Party northern regional chair Andre Hunt "bluntly" criticised party members at the meeting for the "outrageous lies" that were spread about Samarakone.
 The 30-year-old Mellow was a communications manager at ANZ and described herself as a "young liberal female", the same public image that Kaye had successfully used to win the urban electorate.

 The Green Party selected Chlöe Swarbrick as their candidate.
 Swarbrick had been elected as a Green list MP at the 2017 election.
 She ran an unexpectedly successful campaign in the 2016 Auckland mayoral election, coming third with 7.33% of the vote.
 In November 2019, before she had been officially selected, political commentator Ben Thomas said a victory for her was "very unlikely".
 Swarbrick herself said the race was "anyone's game".
-Swarbrick had previously run in Maungakiekie, though then she wasn't running a "two-tick" campaign and was focusing on boosting the party vote.
-The Opportunities Party initially had selected Joshua Love as their candidate, but after Love resigned, Tuariki Delamere, former Minister of Immigration during the Fourth National Government, joined the party as their immigration spokesperson and contested the Auckland Central race.
+Swarbrick had previously run in Maungakiekie, though then she was not running a "two-tick" campaign and was focusing on boosting the party vote.
+The Opportunities Party initially selected Joshua Love as their candidate, but after he resigned, Tuariki Delamere, former Minister of Immigration during the Fourth National Government, joined the party as their immigration spokesperson and contested the Auckland Central race.